TricolorHen061/bwbdocs/docs/configuration_and_customization.rst

 Customization
 *************

-This article will teach you how to customize how the bot behaves when it blocks a message.
+You can customize how the bot behaves when it blocks a message.

 Using ``/customize``
 ====================